 Public Workshops, Summer 2017

+Classes are designed to fit needs of all skill levels.
 All classes are recommended for ages 16 and up but we will consider younger students with parent consultation and consent.

 All workshops meet at the Mount Gretna Heights Community Building.